isc-projects/stork/doc/user/install.rst

 The server upgrade procedure is the same as the initial installation procedure.

 Install the new packages on the server.
-Installation scripts in the deb/RPM package will perform the required database and other migrations.
+Installation scripts in the deb/RPM package perform the required database and other migrations.

 .. _installation_sources: